 Cribs and toddler beds have some built-in safety features.
 Your child falling out of bed isn’t really an issue.

-The bed can be on top of a low profile platform, it can be positioned against a wall, etc., but no matter what precautions you take, you’re still going to worry when your child’s safety is concerned.
+The bed can be on top of a low-profile platform, against a wall, etc. No matter what precautions you take, you’re still going to worry when your child’s safety is concerned.

 Option 1 – Bed Bumpers

 If you’re afraid that your child might roll out of bed – or if they already have – then it’s perfectly normal to consider safety options.

 The one obstacle that you might face, however, is your child’s reluctance to use safety features.

 As toddlers grow, they prefer to think of themselves as a big girl or big boy.
 They start to reject the items that a “baby” would use.

 At a certain age, children start to reject the high chair and want to sit in a regular chair, or they might refuse a sippy cup and demand a grown-up glass.